FrostDigital/fruster-registry-token-refresher/readme.md

 ## Deployment

 There are k8s specs for deployment, service account, cluster role and cluster role binding in the `k8s/` folder.
-Note that you should replace values for `REGISTRIES` etc to fit your needs.
+Note that you should replace values for `REGISTRIES` (and base64 encode it) to fit your needs.

 Once done, apply it with: